learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ```

-It is always a good idea to draw the probability distributions for samples to visually inspect the differences between and standard deviation.
+It is always a good idea to draw the probability distributions for samples to visually inspect the differences present between mean and standard deviation.
 Let's plot both samples' distributions and inspect the overlap.